zachvalenta/jvns.ca/source/_posts/2016-02-10-have-high-expectations-for-computers.markdown

 When I was in undergrad I didn't know **anything** about how fast a computer or a disk was.
 I was awesome at algorithms but I probably would have believed you if you told me it was impossible to do more than a million square roots in a second.

 Now I know a little more, and I have higher expectations, and it's been really useful to me!
-For instance:i f you have a machine that's crawling and unable to do more than 10 requests per second?
+For instance: if you have a machine that's crawling and unable to do more than 10 requests per second?
 You should probably expect more.
 Let me try to convince you of that, and we'll start high.

 ### a million QPS